Introduction

 Leverage Advanced Analytics for Informed Decision-Making

-The integration of predictive analytics into clinical workflows fosters proactive care, ultimately leading to improved outcomes and streamlined operations.
+The integration of analytics into clinical workflows fosters proactive care, ultimately leading to improved outcomes and streamlined operations.

 Achieve Data Integration and Interoperability